 Feeding your fig during the winter

-On average, I watered the figs every 7-10 days during the winter, only feeding them every other time I watered.
+On average, I watered the figs on the 1st and the 15th of the month, only feeding them every other time I watered.
 The frequency of watering will depend on your climate, home environment and growth cycle of your plant.

 I was a little worried about my heat damaged plant making it over the winter, but it has really come to life this summer.
 Since I didn’t get them until later in the year, they had already done their growing and were heading into dormancy for the winter.
 This meant I was really nervous about them living because I didn’t see any positive growth from them until the next April.

 Feeding your fiddle leaf fig in the summer